Professional Website for Medical Practices

 The services area reflects professional depth.
 A family-doctor practice needs different content than a cardiology or internal medicine specialty practice.
 We structure services so that each category - for example preventive care, chronic diseases, vaccinations, sonography, DMP programmes, private-paid services - has its own section or subpage.
 This makes the website findable for specific searches, such as "ECG in [town]", "diabetes treatment family doctor" or "travel medicine consultation".

 Team, directions and contact are the three most-clicked pages after the homepage.
 The team is presented with photo, qualification and focus.
-The directions page includes an embeddable map (privacy-compliant), parking options, public transport connections and accessibility notes for the building.
-The contact page offers phone number, email and a GDPR-compliant form for non-acute matters - prescription requests, referrals, general questions.
+The directions page includes a privacy-conscious map integration, parking options, public transport connections and accessibility notes for the building.
+The contact page offers phone number, email and - where professionally and legally approved - a lean form for clearly scoped, non-acute matters.

-GDPR is about more than a correct imprint.
-Forms use explicit consents, map integrations run GDPR-compliant (for example via embedded, cookie-free map snippets), external fonts are served locally instead of from Google servers, and all third-party services are only active after consent.
-For particularly sensitive requests - such as prescription or referral requests - we build encrypted forms or link to established portals.
+Data protection involves more than a correct imprint.
+Forms receive clear consents, map integrations are privacy-conscious, external fonts are delivered locally and third-party services are active only after consent.
+For especially sensitive requests - such as prescription or referral requests - we preferably refer to existing practice or specialist systems, or use only lean email-forwarding forms without permanent storage.

 Accessibility - especially for older patients

 Medical practices often have an older patient base that struggles with small fonts, dark designs or complicated navigation.
-The German Accessibility Reinforcement Act (BFSG) has required concrete implementation since June 2025 - sufficient font size, high contrast, operability without a mouse, meaningful alt text, clear structures.
-We deliver WCAG 2.1 AA design by default.
+We therefore pay attention to sufficient font size, high contrast, operability without a mouse, meaningful alt text and clear structures.
+We deliver WCAG-oriented design by default.
 This helps not only patients with disabilities but everyone: text is easier to read, navigation is clearer, the site loads faster.

 Frequently Asked Questions about Medical Practice Websites